bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   a core arithmetic engine performing round-to-odd operations, and a core rounding library that safely re-rounds under the desired number format or rounding mode.
+As a result,
+  each operation provided by the number library is the composition of an operation in the arithmetic engine and the `round` method of a rounding context instance from the core rounding library.
 This trick was pioneered by Bill Zorn [2] in his numbers library found in the Titanic repo [3].

 Second,
-  the core rounding library should be organized into _rounding contexts_ which encapsulate number format, rounding mode, and other rounding information, and provide a single `round` method.
+  the core rounding library should be organized into _rounding contexts_ which encapsulate number format, rounding mode, and other rounding information;
+  providing a single `round` method.
 These rounding contexts are often composable: a rounding context for an IEEE 754 floating-point number can reuse the same logic as a rounding context for a `p`-bit floating-point number, with added checks for overflow.
-As a result,
-  each operation provided by the number library is the composition of an operation in the arithmetic engine and the `round` method of a rounding context instance from the core rounding library.
+Thus,
+  the rounding library can be broken down further into composable components that can be assembled to implement rounding for a variety of number formats.

 Put together,
   these two design principles enable significant